Are you trying to fix the “Android is Starting Optimizing Apps” loop on your Android device? Then you’ve come to the right place!

 However, this can be quite irritating.
 This typically happens directly after a system update, as well as sometimes after downloading troublesome apps.
 All things considered, it’s not hard to fix and your system is just trying to compile all of your applications.

-How Do I Stop Android from Optimizing Apps?
+How To Stop Android from Optimizing Apps?

 If you’re having issues with Android continuously “Optimizing Apps” then you can easily fix it!
 You don’t have to worry about downloading a new Manga app, as well as new games, or even work apps.
 Because with the following, easy steps, you can get rid of that Android is Starting, Optimizing App process entirely!